lizardp1/nlp_final_project/README.md

 # fp-dataset-artifacts

 Project by Kaj Bostrom, Jifan Chen, and Greg Durrett.
-Code by Kaj Bostrom and Jifan Chen.
+Initial Code by Kaj Bostrom and Jifan Chen.
+Final Code by Liza Pavlova

 ## Getting Started
 You'll need Python >= 3.6 to run the code in this repo.

-First, clone the repository:
+First, clone the repository

-`git clone git@github.com:gregdurrett/fp-dataset-artifacts.git`

 Then install the dependencies: